Chronic illnesses can be problematic in many ways– one being the constant fight against deconditioning.

 Physical deconditioning can affect multiple body systems, but the one you will likely notice first is deconditioning of your muscles.

 According to Colleen S. Campbell of the VA’s Geriatric Research, Education, and Clinical Center, physical deconditioning can occur rapidly.
 For people on complete bed rest or bed bound, 10-20% of muscle mass can be lost per week.

-And the greatest loss are those in postural muscles.
-Still wondering why physical therapists are so adamant about strength training for POTS?
+And the greatest loss of tone is in postural muscles, so it’s no wonder why physical therapists are so adamant about strength training for POTS.

 Even crazier, your cardiovascular, or heart, function also takes some major hits from physical inactivity.
 Losses in cardiovascular function are seen in as little as 24 hours of inactivity.
 Your resting heart rate can increase by up to 15 BPM in the first few weeks and your blood volume can decrease by 20% in the same time frame.

 Orthostatic hypotension, or a decrease of blood pressure upon standing, is a common sign of physical deconditioning.

 Interestingly, Campbell also explains that physical deconditioning can also cause changes in perception, most specifically, a lower pain threshold.
 This finding supports the “exercise” prescription for many people with chronic pain.

 So you may be telling yourself, but I was a huge athlete!
 It is ridiculous that I need to have physical therapy for deconditioning when I could run a marathon last year.
 Here is the sad truth about this thought process: “within a month or two months you can see a complete loss of all gain,” according to Shawn Arent from Rutgers.

 How will you battle this problem?
 Progressive mobilization.